 Visual regression testing ensures components don’t change by accident.
 But it’s still up to us to determine whether changes are intentional or not.

 If a change is intentional, we'll need to update the baseline to compare future tests to the latest version of the story.
 If a change is unintentional, it needs to be fixed.

 Since modern apps are constructed from components, it’s important that we test at the level of the component.
 Doing so helps us pinpoint the root cause of a change, the component, instead of reacting to symptoms of a change: the screens and composite components.

 When we’ve finished reviewing, we’re ready to merge UI changes with confidence--knowing that updates won’t accidentally introduce bugs.
-If you like the new
+Accept the changes if you like the new

-red background, then accept the changes.
+red background.
 If not, revert to the previous state.

 Storybook helps us build components; testing helps us maintain them.
-The four types of UI testing covered in this tutorial were manual, snapshot, unit, and visual regression testing.
+This tutorial covers four types of UI testing: manual, accessibility, interaction, and visual regression.
 You can automate the last three by adding them to a CI as we've just finished setting up, and it helps us ship components without worrying about stowaway bugs.
 The whole workflow is illustrated below.